About Motorcycle Mojo Magazine

 We offer remuneration on a per-word basis or we will offer a flat fee for the story and photos.
 With the advancements made in the DSLR market, it is rare the Motorcycle Mojo Magazine would pay for photos.

-Regular sections like Say What (comments page), Give Your Best Shot, Real Women-Real Bikes are not eligible for any payment.
+Regular sections like Say What (comments page) are not eligible for any payment.
 Nor are any small ‘filler’ paragraphs.

 Submissions to the Family Jewels section does receive $25 Cdn if the photo(s) is selected.
 Please include a brief description of the photo.

-Payment is based on published story and not necessarily based on the story submitted.
+Payment is based on the published story and not necessarily based on the story submitted.
 Payment is thirty days after publication.

 The Editor and our publishing schedule will determine when an article runs.

 Upon publication, Motorcycle Mojo will send a copy or two to the author.

-If your story is accepted you can be assured that you are being published in a quality publication sold throughout Canada in over 2,000 newsstand and magazine shops, as well as our paid subscription base.
+If your story is accepted you can be assured that you are being published in a quality publication sold throughout Canada in over 2,000 newsstands and magazine shops, as well as our paid subscription base.